DebbieBergstrom/realDreamsCo/README.md

 ### Target Audience

-realDreams Co. is designed for the following target audience:
+realDreams Co. is tailored for the following target audience:

-- Individuals passionate about various cultural domains who are looking for a space to explore and share content.
-- Users seeking a platform to keep track of their cultural experiences and get recommendations from a like-minded community.
-- Cultural content creators looking for an outlet to publish their work and engage with an audience.
+- Individuals who desire a new form of entertainment that allows them to experience dreams consciously.
+- Adventurous users seeking to explore various scenarios and historical events in a dream-like state.
+- Those interested in the concept of controlled dreaming and looking to experience specific fantasies or adventures.

 ### User Requirements and Expectations

-When using realDreams Co., users can expect the following features and characteristics to fulfill their needs:
+Users of realDreams Co. can look forward to:

-- An aesthetically pleasing and intuitive interface that provides ease of navigation and content discovery.
+- A visually engaging and easy-to-navigate interface that simplifies the process of exploring and selecting dream experiences.
-- A secure registration and login process, ensuring user data protection and privacy.
+- A secure purchase process with confidentiality in handling user health and personal data.
-- Interactive features such as the ability to like, comment, and create posts that facilitate community engagement.
+- Interactive features that allow users to customize their dream experience type and duration, share feedback, and connect with others.
-- A personalized user profile where they can showcase their favorite cultural elements and manage their contributions.
+- Personalized profiles where they can manage their preferences, and see order history.
-- Access to a diverse range of cultural content and the opportunity to contribute their own insights and reviews.
--->
+- Assurance of quality and safety during dream experiences, with comprehensive support and guidance from realDream Centers.

 ### User Stories